Ventengo1/Basic-Calculator/README.md

 https://www.freecodecamp.org/news/how-to-build-an-html-calculator-app-from-scratch-using-javascript-4454b8714b98

 To experience got through thsi link(https://replit.com/@AkshayShah11/Basic-Calcuator) and then press run.
 This will allow you to view the code and experience the result.

+I initially created the code on codepen and then copied and pasted it into rep;it becuase it made it easier for someone to access.